yorevs/homesetup/README.md

 `#> cd ~/HomeSetup && ./install.sh -a` => **To install all files**

-Your old dotfiles (.bash*) will be backed up using '.bak' suffix.
+Your old dotfiles (.bash*) will be backed up using '.orig' suffix and sent to ~/.hhs folder.

 #### 1.2 Remote installation ( Directly from GitHub )